 Lawyer in Brooksville, FL Discusses Youthful Offender Act

 Were you or your child recently arrested in Central Florida for any kind of alleged criminal offense?
 Do not say anything to authorities without legal representation.
-Contact Ashley M. Aulls, P.A. as soon as possible.
+Contact The Law Office of Ashley Aulls, P.A. as soon as possible.

 Overview of Youthful Offender Statute in Florida

 - Who can be sentenced under the Youthful Offender Act?